nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step4/text.md

-Add line `Added from the host`` to the `/root/app-data/index.html` file on the host.
+Add line `"Added from the host"` to the `/root/app-data/index.html` file on the host.

 Send get request to `localhost:80`.